How to build WebRTC for Android in Ubuntu ~21.04~ ~22.04~ 25.04

 Due to both problems (no new libraries versions, and not sure about future

-binary mobile library .aar
+generates the binary mobile library .aar

 file was published and